elastic/app-search-node/README.md

 ## Installation

-To install the gem, execute:
+To install this package, execute:

     npm install swiftype-app-search-node